Forsyth-Creations/ros_rigor/thesis/00_Abstract.md

 # Acknowledgements

 I would like to thank my committee members, Dr. Thidapat Chantem, Dr. Ryan Williams, and Dr. Scot Ransbottom, for their guidance and support throughout this project.
-I would also like to thank David Spadaccia, Michael Yanoshak, and Catherine Hebert for their assistance with the project.
-Finally, I would like to thank my family for their unwavering support.
+I would also like to thank David Spadaccia, Michael Yanoshak, and Catherine Hebert for encouraging me through this process.
+Finally, I would like to thank my family for their support.

 # Key Terms